30 May 2019 • Dr. Corey A. Fish (He/Him)

 - Knocked out permanent tooth: if the tooth is clean and it is easy to do so, put it back where it came from.
 If it's not possible to get it back in, Hank's balanced salt solution is the best liquid to put the tooth in, followed by cold milk.
 If these aren't available, placing the tooth in between the cheek and gum is the next best option.
 Water is toxic to the tooth but still better than dry storage which is the worst option

-- Deep cuts in the mouth: these can fool you, so if you aren't sure, best to get that cut looked at
+- Deep cuts in the mouth: these can fool you, so if you aren't sure, it's best to get that cut looked at

 - Cuts in the mouth that don't stop bleeding with direct pressure